-In 2005 Christophe Decarnin was hired as head designer for Balmain.
+In 2005 Christophe Decarnin became head designer for Balmain.
 With his innovative talent, he drew in a younger audience and revived the 66-year old fashion house with exquisite mini dresses, ripped tees, graphic skinny jeans and rock-star jackets.
 Price tags for the label’s designs soared to breath-taking heights, figures starting at 2k for tee’s to a whopping 20k for jackets.

 With much regret, the House of Balmain must revert back to the drawing board with three possible choices: